-Advance HE has been carrying out the developmental work to deliver a holistically transformed Charter since the independent review of Athena Swan was published in 2019 and in 2021 Advance HE will deliver the transformed UK Athena Swan Charter.
+Advance HE has been carrying out the developmental work to deliver a holistically transformed Charter since the independent review of Athena Swan was published in 2020.
+On 30 June 2021 Advance HE delivered the transformed UK Athena Swan Charter.

-Additionally, we have identified specific, short-term changes which we have made immediately; for example, the immediate offer of all future awards to five years, and the offer of one-year extensions for all existing award holders.
+In addition to providing a transformed and enhanced Athena Swan Charter framework, short-term changes where made in the run up to the release of the Charter which included; the immediate offer of all future awards to five years, and the offer of one-year extensions for all existing award holders.

 Blog - Autonomy and flexibility, a partnership-focussed model, reduced burden – guiding themes to implement the enhanced Athena Swan Charter by Professor Sarah Sharples